 “It’s not HQ2.
 But it is great news for Boston,” Walsh reportedly said in a meeting with Boston business leaders on Tuesday.

 The building would be part of a planned development in Boston’s Seaport District that’s expected to be ready by 2021.
-The deal is expected to be finalized in the coming weeks.
+Experts expect finalization of the deal in the coming weeks.
 Amazon will seek $5 million in tax breaks from the city.

 Amazon has the option to expand the lease to a million square feet and 4,000 employees by 2025 by expanding into the building next door, which is also in the planning phases.

-The future jobs available at Amazon in Boston are expected to be in the tech-heavy fields of robotics, cloud computing, and voice-activated systems.
+The future jobs available at Amazon in Boston will concern certain fields.
+Tech-heavy fields like robotics, cloud computing, and voice-activated systems should be among those hiring.

 “Amazon is considering additional options for expansion in the Boston area to meet the demand of our growing employee base and as part of our ongoing hiring efforts,” the statement reads.
 “This is independent of the company’s search for HQ2, a second headquarters in North America.”